supastishn/pale-llm/README.md

 ## Files

-*   `setup_rag.py`: Loads all `*.txt` documents from the `data/` directory, splits them into chunks, generates embeddings using Google Gemini (`models/embedding-001`), and stores these embeddings in a FAISS vector database saved locally in the `faiss_index` directory.
+*   `setup_rag.py`: Loads all `*.txt` documents from the `data/` directory, splits them into chunks, generates embeddings using Google Gemini (`models/embedding-001`), and stores these embeddings in a ChromaDB vector database saved locally in the `chroma_db` directory.
 Requires `GEMINI_API_KEY`.
-*   `chat_with_rag.py`: Loads the pre-built FAISS vector database (using Google Gemini embeddings) and the configured chat model (defaulting to an OpenAI-compatible API endpoint).
+*   `chat_with_rag.py`: Loads the pre-built ChromaDB vector database (using Google Gemini embeddings) and the configured chat model (defaulting to an OpenAI-compatible API endpoint).
 It sets up a retrieval chain that fetches relevant document chunks based on your query and provides them as context to the LLM to generate an answer.
 Requires `GEMINI_API_KEY` for embeddings and potentially other keys/configs for the chat LLM.
-*   `requirements.txt`: Lists all necessary Python packages for the project, including `langchain-google-genai`.
+*   `requirements.txt`: Lists all necessary Python packages for the project, including `langchain-google-genai` and `chromadb`.
 *   `data/`: Directory containing text files used as the knowledge base for the RAG system.
-*   `faiss_index/`: This directory is created by `setup_rag.py` and contains the FAISS vector store files (`index.faiss` and `index.pkl`). **Do not edit these files manually.** If you change your data source, delete this directory and re-run `setup_rag.py`.
+*   `chroma_db/`: This directory is created by `setup_rag.py` and contains the ChromaDB vector store files (e.g., SQLite database and Parquet files). **Do not edit these files manually.** If you change your data source, delete this directory and re-run `setup_rag.py`.

 ## Chat Guide